 Under GAAP, each grant was treated as a single arrangement and compensation expense was determined at the time of grant and amortized over the three year vesting period on a straight-line basis.
 IFRS requires a separate calculation of stock-based compensation expense for awards that vest in installments.
 Under IFRS, stock-based compensation expense differs from GAAP based on the changing fair values used for each installment and the timing of recognizing stock-based compensation expense.
 Generally this results in accelerated expense recognition under IFRS.
 On the Transition Date, we recognized additional compensation expense of \$94 which increased our deficit with a corresponding offset to contributed surplus.
 Total equity was not affected.
-Under IFRS as compared to GAAP, stock-based compensation expense for the year ended September 30, 2011 decreased by \$172 to \$539 (three months ended December 31, 2010; increased by \$32).
+Under IFRS as compared to GAAP, stockbased compensation expense for the year ended September 30, 2011 decreased by \$172 to \$539 (three months ended December 31, 2010; increased by \$32).

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)